Blueavian9/Blueavian9/README.md

 -  📝 through out my 7+ self-taught years, I have learned to fall in love with knowledge, and appreciate the History of A.I. and Technology in General.

 - I graduated with Academic Achievement Awards in Social Studies.

+- 📧 I have hyper intelligent awareness and like challenges

+- 📫 sooner or later i solve most problem that i come across